andrewmarkham/contentsecuritypolicy/README.md

-# Content Security Policy for Episerver
+# Content Security Policy for Optimizley

 This repository contains an Optimizley plugin to manage and deliver the content security policy for your site.